jpes-git/tableau/README.md

 🔗 [View Dashboard](https://public.tableau.com/app/profile/john.patrick.salvatin/viz/Book1_17361058573910/Dashboard1?publish=yes)

 ## Overview
-This project is a recreation of a Tableau dashboard inspired by Mo Chen's YouTube tutorial.
+This project is a recreation of a Tableau dashboard inspired by Mo Chen.
 It demonstrates my skills in data visualization and Tableau dashboard development.

 ## Features